dokku/dokku/docs/deployment/schedulers/k3s.md

 Autoscaling in k3s is managed by [Keda](https://keda.sh/), which integrates with a variety of external metric providers to allow for autoscaling application workloads.

-To enable autoscaling, use the `app.json` `formations.$PROCESS_TYPE.autoscaling` key to manage rules.
-In addition to the existing configuration used for process management, each process type in the `formations.$PROCESS_TYPE.autoscaling` key can have the following keys:
+To enable autoscaling, use the `app.json` `formation.$PROCESS_TYPE.autoscaling` key to manage rules.
+In addition to the existing configuration used for process management, each process type in the `formation.$PROCESS_TYPE.autoscaling` key can have the following keys:

 - `min_quantity`: The minimum number of instances the application can run.
 If not specified, the `quantity` specified for the app is used.
 - `max_quantity`: The maximum number of instances the application can run.
 If not specified, the higher value of `quantity` and the `min_quantity` is used.